Produced by: The National Film Board of Canada

-Talk with students about the important role bystanders can play and how students can use WITS and LEADS strategies to recognize, refuse to accept and report bullying.
+Talk with students about the important role bystanders can play and how students can use WITS and LEADerS strategies to recognize, refuse to accept and report bullying.
 Discuss the importance of being assertive or calling for help.

 - Stop the video at the lunchroom scene (3:33) and have the students play the roles of the bystanders but change their actions in order to stop the bullying.

 - Repeat for the gym scene where the character is hit from behind (5:22) and the playground scene where he is beat up (6:02).

 - Introduce or review with your students how to format a personal letter.

 - Assign students to write a letter to the bully in Bully Dance, advising him to take responsibility for his actions and make amends to his victim.